AI analytics you can trust

 How does Omni’s AI compare to other AI tools?

-Omni’s semantic model lets you feed important context and nuance into the AI to promote reliable responses, instead of expecting LLMs to deliver precise answers based on your raw data
+Omni’s semantic model lets you feed important context and nuance into the AI to promote reliable responses, instead of expecting LLMs to deliver precise answers based on your raw data.

 In addition, while other tools are solely focused on enabling an “AI chatbot” experience, Omni’s AI lets you do more than just ask questions and get black-box answers.
 AI in Omni can accelerate every part of your data analysis workflow – including creating queries, filtering, writing Excel formulas, and more.

-In addition, AI is embedded into Omni’s workbook experience rather than a separate interface, making it interoperable with the rest of Omni’s analysis methods.
+In fact, AI is embedded into Omni’s workbook experience rather than being a separate interface, making it interoperable with the rest of Omni’s analysis methods.
 As you query with AI, you can drop into the point-and-click UI, SQL, or spreadsheet formulas at any point.
 Users aren’t locked into AI, even if that’s their starting point.

 Customers can also embed Omni’s AI interface directly into their own product, or use Omni’s APIs and MCP server to customize further.